-Kimchi Fried Rice – A homely dish every Korean household would cook in South Korea.
-It tastes classic and homey, and it is an easy dish to make within 20 minutes.
-You can improvise the ingredients by adding whatever that is left in your fridge – such a great way to clean out the leftovers!
+Kimchi Fried Rice or Kimchi Bokggeumbap (김치 볶음밥) is a homely dish every Korean household would cook in South Korea.
+It tastes classic and is an easy dish to make within 20 minutes.
+You can improvise the ingredients by adding whatever that is left in your fridge – a great way to clean out the leftovers!

-I like my kimchi fried rice with Spam, but you may remove it for a meatless option, of swop it with beef brisket, pork, or canned tuna chunks (just remember to remove the water in the can thoroughly).
-The recipe I am sharing today is a hybrid version, combining a home recipe by my dear friend Su-hyeon’s mother with some techniques from the Korean celebrity chef Baek Jong-won.
+I like my kimchi fried rice with Spam, but you may remove it for a meatless option, or swap it with beef brisket, pork, or canned tuna chunks (just remember to remove the water in the can thoroughly).
+The recipe I am sharing today is a hybrid version, combining a home recipe by my dear friend Su-hyeon’s mom with some techniques from the Korean celebrity chef Baek Jong-won.

 Personally, I like to dress the dish up by throwing a mozzarella cheese egg roll around the fried rice when we are having guests over.
 You may fry some eggs as a simpler topping.
 Make sure to keep the yolk runny.
 I like to break the yolk, letting it drip right into the fried rice, as it moistens and mellows the spiciness and heat down.
 Enjoy!